 The stance will be wider than it is with short irons, and the arc will be longer because the shaft is longer.
 This will create more clubhead speed.
-Hitting a long iron is similar to hitting a driver.
-Determine on the practice tee how far you can hit the ball in the air consistently with all irons.

 Usually, long irons should be used off tees and in fairways.
 It is difficult to hit long irons out of roughs.
 A 4-, 5-, or 7-wood would be a better choice from the rough.
 The ball position will be similar as with the fairway woods, a good shoulder turn is important, and the swing will be more of a sweeping one rather than a downward blow as it would be with short irons.